Masters of Education

 The following restrictions should be understood by all students who are taking master’s level courses who have not been admitted to a master’s degree program.
 Admitted students are also required to be aware of these credit restrictions.

-No more than 12 semester graduate credits taken prior to acceptance into a graduate program (“non-matriculated credits”) may be counted toward the master's degree.
-In some cases, students who are admitted to the program the semester they are taking coursework can, with special permission, bring the credits earned the semester of admission into their master’s program.
+- No more than 12 semester graduate credits taken prior to acceptance into a graduate program (“non-matriculated credits”) may be counted toward the master's degree.

 Degree Completion and Commencement